Fewer Students Are Going To College. Here's Why That Matters

 A strong economy and soaring college costs have made it even more difficult for colleges to persuade students to enroll.

-And yet, employers still need skilled workers, whether a profession that requires a four-year degree, other jobs that require an associate's degree, or skills or trades that need certificates or credentials.
+And yet, employers still need skilled workers, whether it's a profession that requires a four-year degree, other jobs that require an associate degree, or skills or trades that need certificates or credentials.
 If fewer people are getting those credentials, those jobs often sit empty.

-Community colleges play a large role in "skilling up," offering associates degrees in technical and high-demand fields.
+Community colleges play a large role in "skilling up," offering associate degrees in technical and high-demand fields.
 But enrollment at community colleges is down about 100,000 students from the fall of 2018.

-And despite a healthy economy, many of the jobs that are being filled right now are low-wage ones, explains Shapiro.
+And despite a healthy economy, many of the jobs that are being filled right now are low-wage ones, Shapiro explains.
 "Adults are feeling that, as long as they have a job, they don't need to go to college," he says.
 "And yet many of those jobs today don't really have the career potential or the earnings potential to support a family that they could get if they had a college degree."

-In addition to increased earnings over time, research shows that having a college degree means you are less likely to be unemployed and more likely to weather uncertain economic conditions, like a recession.
+In addition to increased earnings over time, research shows that having a college degree means you are less likely to be unemployed and more likely to weather uncertain economic conditions, such as a recession.
 So if people are choosing not to go to college right now, there may be consequences down the road.

 Creative recruitment